Variational Principles on Geometric Rough Paths and the L\'{e}vy Area Correction: Example: Stochastic Rigid Body Dynamics

 \subsection{Rigid body dynamics driven by coloured noise}

-So far we have shown in figures \ref{fig1}, \ref{fig2} that the deterministic torque caused by the L\'evy area produces similar behaviour to that of the dissipative stochastic rigid body (a Gibbs invariant measure) with a shift in the centre of the Gibbs probability distribution.
-Essentially, we have simulated a rigid body on the stochastic rough path $(B_t - B_s, \mathbb{B}^{\text{Strat}}_{s,t} + \mathsf{s}(t-s))$ by translating it back to an SDE with additional drift.
+In section \ref{sec:4.1} we have shown that the deterministic torque caused by the L\'evy area produces similar behaviour to that of the dissipative stochastic rigid body (a Gibbs invariant measure) with a shift in the centre of the Gibbs probability distribution.
+The simulation of Eq. \eqref{srblevy} can be thought of as a stochastic RDE with rough driver $(B_t - B_s, \mathbb{B}^{\text{Strat}}_{s,t} + \mathsf{s}(t-s))$ which is then translated it back to an SDE with additional drift using Proposition \ref{rdeproposition}.
+As shown in figures \ref{surf} and \ref{surf2} the aforementioned drift terms produce a non trivial effect on the dynamics.

-In contrast to the previous figures where the modification of the L\'evy area was prescribed, we now provide an example where this drift term naturally arises without it intending to.
-The setup is to consider an approximation of the our stochastic equations, which as mentioned in the introduction is a problem of interest in the wider SDE literature \cite{Ikeda1981} \cite{Sussmann1978} \cite{Sussmann1991} \cite{Wong1965a} \cite{Wong1965b}.
-The L\'evy area correction produces a significant difference in outcome in behaviour between the approximating sequence and the desired limit equation, which makes it an especially interesting example.
+Having established the potential effects of the L\'evy area correction one is interested in how specific modelling choices may lead to the appearance of such correction.
+Particularly, we are interested in showing how limits of the kind seen in homogenisation theory \cite{Pavliotis2008} and use of coloured Ornstein-Uhlenbeck type noise, or physical noise processes \cite{Clark1966}, lead to the situation of $\mathsf{s} \neq 0$.